-In addition to their right of appeal, if a place is not offered to a Year 7 child, because of oversubscription, the child's name will NOT automatically be placed on a waiting list.
-Parents should, therefore, contact the school and ask for their child's name to be put on a waiting list.
+In addition to their right of appeal, if a place is not offered because of over-subscription, the child's name will be placed on a waiting list.
 The list will be in the descending hierarchical order of the categories in the admissions criteria.
 The list will continue for the year group until the end of the academic year.
 If a place is offered and declined the child's name will be removed from the waiting list.